A portrait of Professor Matias Zaldarriaga, IAS/Princeton University and an illustration of black holes

 Abstract:

 Gravitational waves have opened entirely new windows onto the universe.
 Ground-based detectors have now observed hundreds of mergers of stellar-mass black holes, revealing a population that is heavier and more diverse than anticipated.
-Meanwhile, pulsar timing arrays have recently claimed the detection of a low-frequency gravitational wave background, most likely produced by merging supermassive black holes in the centers of galaxies – and its strength appears surprisingly large compared to what we would predict from the known
+Meanwhile, pulsar timing arrays have recently claimed the detection of a low-frequency gravitational wave background, most likely produced by merging supermassive black holes in the centres of galaxies – and its strength appears surprisingly large compared to what we would predict from the known

 population of these objects.
-The origin of the heaviest stellar-mass black holes and of the supermassive black holes that inhabit the centers of galaxies remain among the great open questions in astrophysics.
+The origin of the heaviest stellar-mass black holes and of the supermassive black holes that inhabit the centres of galaxies remain among the great open questions in astrophysics.
 As has happened so often in the history of astronomy, new ways of observing the universe have given us not the answers we expected, but new puzzles to marvel at and exercise our imagination.